Nickel vs. Brass Casings for Carry Ammo and Reloading

 Brass Cases

-The development of brass cased ammo over 200 years ago was a huge leap forward in firearms technology.
-It provided a robust, consistent cartridge case that has been used on the battlefield, in law enforcement, and with civilians to excellent effect.
+The development of brass-cased ammo over 200 years ago was a huge leap forward in firearms technology.
+It yielded a robust, consistent cartridge case that has been used by militaries, law enforcement agencies and civilians to excellent effect.

 Pros of Brass Casings